N-336, Request for a Hearing on a Decision in Naturalization Proceedings (Under Section 336 of the INA)

 - Manage your contact information, including updating your address.

-Note for Attorneys and Accredited Representatives: You can also create an online account, which will allow you to manage all of your clients’ applications in one place.
+(Attorneys and accredited representatives can also create an online account, which will allow them to manage their clients’ applications in one place.)

 For U.S. Postal Service (USPS):